VBlesius/RHRT/RHRT/vignettes/objects_functions.md

 - `pos`: the indices of the CPIs as found in the given vector
 - `HRTs`: list of all HRT objects found
 - `avHRT`: an avHRT object averaged from all HRTs
-- `RMSSD`: the HRV parameter RMSSD calculated from all intervals in the given cleaned vector (see *vectorToHRT: Cleaning Input* for more information)
+- `RMSSD`: the HRV parameter RMSSD calculated from all intervals in the given cleaned vector (see *vectorToHRT: Cleaning Input* for more information): RMSSD is the square root of the mean of the squared respective differences of the successive RR intervals, in R calculated as `sqrt(mean(diff(intervals)^2))`

 ### Functions